 Blue light emits from screens of all kinds, including our phones.
-Many of us try to counteract this by using the red light emitting “night mode” setting on our phones.
-But unfortunately, as Dr. Breus states on the Mindvalley Podcast, this setting is a complete bogus.
+Many of us try to counteract this by using the red light-emitting “night mode” setting on our phones.
+But unfortunately, as Dr. Breus states on the Mindvalley Podcast, this setting is completely bogus.

-He recommends using a software that isn’t bogus — rather, it’s scientifically proven to adjust the light your screen emits depending on the time of day.
-It’s called F.lux software, and will adjust to a blue, sunlight spectrum during the day, and a warm, red hue at night.
+- Use software that isn’t bogus — rather, it’s scientifically proven to adjust the light your screen emits depending on the time of day.
+It’s called F.lux software and will adjust to a blue, sunlight spectrum during the day and a warm, red hue at night.

 This is another taboo-breaker: contrary to popular belief, napping is extraordinarily productive.
 A 26-minute nap increases performance by 30%.